Legal Advice for Compensation Insurance Claims & TPD Payouts

 • Pay nothing to start your case

-• Owe nothing if you lose
+• Owe zero if you lose

-What is WorkCover Insurance?
+What is Workers' Compensation Insurance?

-You don’t need to prove who was at fault when applying for WorkCover Queensland benefits.
+Most employers choose WorkCover, but some very large businesses are self-insured.
+The workers’ compensation scheme funds your payments when you have an approved claim.
+Furthermore, you don’t need to prove who was at fault when applying for WorkCover Queensland benefits.

-How Much is My WorkCover Compensation Worth?
+How Much is WorkCover Lump Sum Compensation Worth?

-1. file a common law claim
+1. File a common law claim and

-2. receive a lump-sum payment when your injury has caused permanent impairment.
+2. Receive a lump-sum payment when your injury has caused permanent impairment.

 • Weekly earnings

-• Future and past lost income
+• Future and past lost wages

 • Future and past lost superannuation